codecov/example-rust/README.md

 Codecov will automatically find and upload the cobertura.xml files and merge the coverage for you.

+Note that setting the environment variable `RUSTFLAGS="-C link-dead-code"` during tests build may improve coverage accuracy by preventing dead-code elimination.
+Do not set this variable when creating release builds since it will increase binary size.

 After you've run the tests and created a cobertura.xml report, you can use [the Codecov global uploader][4] to push that report to Codecov.
 See below for further details.